NeiloErnesto89/interactive-project2/README.md

 *"Credit where credit's due"*

+This project was substantially aided by the course content from the [Code Institue](https://codeinstitute.net/).

 My entire dataset was taken from [Our World Data](https://ourworldindata.org/).
 I maniplated the data myself using Excel to keep the dataset simple.
+All facts or deinitions onthe site were also taken from this site.

 [Numbeo](https://https://www.numbeo.com) - was a big source of inspiration.

-I found this [DC.JS How to Guide](https://dc-js.github.io/dc.js/docs/stock.html) really helpful, particularly for helping me figure out some of the more nuanced issues with the lables and titles on the charts.
+I found this [DC.JS How to Guide](https://dc-js.github.io/dc.js/docs/stock.html) really helpful, particularly for helping me figure out some of the more nuanced issues with the lables and titles on the charts such as the row chart title.

 My fellow coding students, in particular:

 [Tim Nelson](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/d3-dc.md) - *And from his informative and helpful list I found further inspiration from more of my fellow students' briliant projects:*

-[Dave Laffan | Super Hero Dashboard](https://steview-d.github.io/superhero-dashboard/) - the use of a reset filter button was derived from this very aesthically pleasing site.
+[Dave Laffan | Super Hero Dashboard](https://steview-d.github.io/superhero-dashboard/) - the use of a reset filter button on my page was derived from this very aesthically pleasing site.

 [Matt Bush | London Dashboard](https://gitbush.github.io/london-boroughs/) - From this site I found the idea of a popup modal explaination to be really good, which inspired me to add my own simplifed version.
 There was also a brilliant use of GeoJson map on this site, which I really appreciate among many other things.